 Bounce and movement will put strain on the ligaments holding up the breasts.
 Over extended periods of time this type of trauma will result in sagging of the breasts, not to mention pain and discomfort while exercising.

-Long periods of sun exposure will affect your skins elasticity.
-The sun dries out the skin and breaks down the collagen resulting in weakened skin.
+Long periods of sun exposure will affect your skin’s elasticity.
+The sun is drying and breaks down collagen, resulting in weakened skin.

 Always cover up and wear sunscreen to minimise sun damage.

 Women who choose to have cosmetic surgery to increase size or lift their breasts should understand that in time they would need to have surgery again.